raatiniemi/me/content/thoughts/linker-rust-migration.md

 The language is not that different from what I'm used to, sure the syntax is a bit different but overall it was not that big of a hurdle, and it allowed me to use familiar functional concepts to ease the implementation.

+[^1]: Using the alpine variant for Rust caused runtime performance issues,
+      these issues was resolved by migrating to the slim variant.